simonw/clip-loc-maps/README.md

 3. Move `beto` and `beto_idx` to the `search` folder,
 4. Run the **first two** cells in `search` (ensure all imports are resolved),
 5. Run the cell under the corresponding search type.

+For image-input search, the image input is not restricted to images from the Library of Congress.